 Things to keep in mind

-- bring a fold-up table for use at your telescope/binoculars.
+- Bring a fold-up table and camping chair for use at your telescope.

-- please remember any medication you may require.
+- Please remember to bring along any and all medication you may require.
 Nothing will be available on site.

 - important phone numbers: Montagu Hospital, c/o Hospital & Church Streets (023-614-8102), Worcester MediClinic, 67 Fairbairn Street (023-348-1500), ER24 Ambulance (082-058-6716).

 The most important rule is to always take other people into consideration, that way everyone will have a wonderful time and enjoy the SSP.
 However, from experience, we know that one general rule does not suffice so here’s a comprehensive coverage of the topic.
 Most of the general site rules are Leeuwenboschfontein’s rules that apply irrespective of when you visit the farm.

 - Take care of yourself and your belongings, relax and have fun!

 - Stay on the roads.
 No shortcuts through the veld with your vehicle or bicycle.